inarizushi/fungus-site/docs/lua/lua_script.md

 # ExecuteHandler component

-Looking at a LuaScript object in the inspector, you see that the first component is called 'ExecuteHandler'.
+When you create a LuaScript object, you'll see that it contains a component called 'ExecuteHandler'.
 This component allows you to specify options for when the Lua script should execute.
 By default it executes the Lua script when the scene starts, but you can change this to execute after a delay, on every update, on trigger events, etc.

-If you want to execute a LuaScript from a custom C# script, set the On Event to 'Nothing' and instead call the LuaScript.OnExecute() method directly.
+If you want to execute a LuaScript from a custom C# script, set On Event to 'Nothing' and instead call the LuaScript.OnExecute() method directly.
 You can also call the OnExecute() method from a UI event, e.g. a UI Button 'On Click' event.

 #  Lua script and files

 You can enter the Lua code you wish to execute directly into the 'Lua Script' text box.
-You can also place Lua code into a text file in your project and use the Lua File property to execute it.
+You can also put Lua code into a text file in your project and use the Lua File property to execute it.

 You can also use both options at the same time.
 In this case, the Lua File contents are loaded first and the Lua Script text is appended to that.
 This is a handy feature for code reuse and configuration, e.g. create a Lua text file with Lua functions to control your game, and then call those functions from the Lua Script text box.